 As half of Origin Unknown alongside Andy C and a member of the Ram Trilogy, Ant Miles was behind some of the best known and most fondly cherished tracks in the history of UK dance music.
-We had the rare opportunity to sit down with Ant and hear how, from starting out as a tape op in Dagenham, he went on to become a key player in the drum’n’bass scene which remains one of the UK’s best loved musical cultures.
+With the forthcoming Revolutions LP from Ram Trilogy about to land in April we had the rare opportunity to sit down with Ant and hear how, from starting out as a tape op in Dagenham, he went on to become a key player in the drum’n’bass scene which remains one of the UK’s best loved musical cultures.

 Semtek: You’re known of course for your work with Ram and Liftin’ Spirit but how did you get your start in music?

-Ant Miles: I’ve always been major into music, learnt to the play guitar as a youngster.
+Ant Miles: Well I’ve always been major into music, learnt to the play guitar as a youngster.
 My parents were wonderful and got me a Fender Telecaster when I was about 8.
-I guess by the age of 15 had pretty much learnt what I could from my guitar tutor Chris, and I joined a young rock band, playing covers round Essex.
-I had several groups of mates that I knocked about with who were all into different kinds of music genres growing up; punk, soul, rock, everything.
+I guess by the age of 15 had pretty much learnt what I could and I joined a young rock band, we played covers round Essex.
+I had several groups of mates that I knocked about with who were all into different kinds of music genres growing up; punk, soul, rock and so on.
 I have a connection with them all.
 When I was around 16, my dad agreed to co-invest in a rehearsal studio complex for local bands.
 So in 1980 we built Druids Studio in Salisbury Road, Dagenham.
 I finished school and went to work there.
 I proper loved it, had to get the bands in and out, set up the PA, microphones and stuff.
 It was always interesting to me the different genres and styles being played there.
-In 1982, we built and equipped a 16 track recording studio for the bands to make demos really.
-We were lucky to have a guy called Richard Bull come and join us as the main house sound engineer.
+In 1982, we built and equipped a 16 track recording studio, for the bands to make demos really.
+We were lucky to have a guy called Richard Bull come join up as the main house sound-engineer.
 He originally worked at SoundWave in Romford.
-SoundWave made the famous Trace Elliot guitar amps we love today.
-Richard was also a fantastic guitarist, he became my mentor I suppose, as an engineer and producer, a big brother figure to me.
+SoundWave made the famous Trace Elliot guitar amps we all still love today.
+Richard was also a fantastic guitarist, he became my mentor I suppose, as a sound engineer and producer, a big brother figure to me he was.

-I started as the tape op.
-I literally operated the multi-track machine’s stop record, play buttons for the engineer in the corner of the control room.
+I started as the tape op, I literally operated the multi-track machine’s stop record, play buttons for the engineer in the corner of the control room.
 We didn’t have a remote on the mixing desk in those days.
 It was major stressful, I had to be very accurate, punching record at the right beat and bar for a solo or there was hell to pay.
-We soon had some well-known artists come and record there, like KLF and The Rubettes, as time went on.
-Through the Rubettes is how I originally met up with Andy C as he was the son of the bassist Mick.
+We soon had some well-known artists come and record there, like KLF and The Rubettes.
 Anyway, I soaked it all up and eventually became able to take on sessions on my own.

 S: So at what stage was it that you started to explore programming acid house and rave?

 AM: Around 1988-89 I got the opportunity to create and set up my own recording studio.
 It hadn’t been set up long when I was round Mick’s house from The Rubettes, loaning him a mic or something, and I heard his son Andy, 15, smashing out breakbeats in his studio.
-I was like mate, that’s wicked.
+I was like mate, that’s wicked!
 So Andy brought over the samples and the song file and we ended up with our first ever release ‘Turn On’ as Desired State, 1991.
-We got on really well together and always tried to push the envelope with everything we tried.
-The studio was like a sound laboratory!
-After a couple of releases on our mates’ labels, Andy decided to start Ram Records, which became something to focus on.
+We got on really well together.
+Always tried to push the envelope with everything we tried.
+Studio was like a sound laboratory.
+After a couple of releases on our mate’s labels, Andy decided to start Ram Records, which became something to focus on.

 S: Right, okay.
 So let’s just talk about Valley Of The Shadows briefly.
-I mean, it’s an interesting one to break down.
+It’s an interesting one to break down.

-AM: It was a really creative vibe in the studio that day, I swear to God that tune came together in like 4 hours.
+AM: It was a really creative vibe in the studio that day, I swear to god, that tune came together in like 4 hours.
 We originally wanted to exploit the Akai sampler’s technology, like time stretching and filters etc. We time-stretched down the pitch of a drum break, layered various other ones together and got a shuffle effect.
 I guess the sounds always came from everywhere.
 The vocal was from the TV, we used a basic sine wave bass tone that came with the Akai when you switched it on, and sample CDs.
 That bell line we used just went on and on originally.
-I edited it to start at a certain part of the arpeggio, tuned it to 160 bpm and retriggered it.
-The whole tune was different to what we had been making up until then, so we thought we’d make it the b-side.
-We were both into early jungle releases coming out at that time, artists like A Guy Called Gerald and 4Hero, so we started a new alias together as Origin Unknown.
-I remember Andy coming back after he’d first played it out and he was like “mate, it kicked off, it really kicked off that tune”.
-It’s still doing the rounds today, and with a tearing remix from Chase & Status they did for Ram’s 25th anniversary album.
+I edited it to start at a certain part of the arpeggio and tuned it to 160 bpm and retriggered it.
+The whole tune was different to what we had been making up til then, so we thought we’d make it the B side.
+We were both into the early Jungle releases coming out at that time.
+Artists like A Guy Called Gerald and 4Hero, so we started a new alias together as Origin Unknown.
+I remember Andy coming back after he’d first played it out and he was like “mate, it kicked off, it really smashed it !!”.
+It’s still doing the rounds today, and with a tearing remix from Chase & Status that they did for Ram’s 25th anniversary album.